By Catherine Reynolds, Senior Talent Partner

 Update your resume and LinkedIn profile

 It can feel daunting to update your resume if you haven’t in awhile.
-As you begin writing, ask for feedback from trusted colleagues who are familiar with your work.
+Another job search tip is to ask for feedback from trusted colleagues who are familiar with your work.
 They may help you remember an important project you’ve overlooked.
 Highlight accomplishments and contributions over tasks and duties.

 Resume preferences change over the years; Balanced Careers offers helpful insight and ideas on formats as well as advice on preparing for interviews.
 Remember to update your LinkedIn profile, too.
-LinkedIn Learning has helpful tips to optimize your profile for job matching and boosting appearance in recruiter searches.
+LinkedIn Learning has helpful job search tips and other ways to optimize your profile for job matching and boosting appearance in recruiter searches.

 Nurture your network

-Make a list of people who might help you and reach out to let them know you are on the market.
+One of the best ways to find a job is to make a list of people who might help you and reach out to let them know you are on the market.
 Build a list of companies of interest as well as people who might be able to introduce you.
 Start a spreadsheet to track companies and positions to which you’ve applied as well as people you’ve contacted.
 Watch for virtual networking events in your industry associations.
-Meetup.com is a great resource for finding groups for professional networking.
+Meetup.com is a great resource for finding groups for professional networking when you are looking for a job.

 Set a goal outside of finding a job

-Taking care of yourself mentally and physically is important to the success of your job search.
+Another job search tip that is important for the success of the search, is to take care of yourself both mentally and physically.
 Channeling energies into other endeavors can be helpful.
 If you can, build a weekly routine that contains a mix of mindfulness, exercise, learning and/or volunteering.
 Setting a personal goal in these areas may bring a sense of accomplishment.

 - Journaling and mindfulness can bring clarity to your career priorities